 We’ve seen many medium to large FIs where digital responsibilities were grouped with mobile banking staff, programers or other IT personnel, outside of marketing or communications departments.
 We’ve also seen FIs with too many staff in the mix, leading to a lack of a clear chain-of-command and thus failing to adequately follow-up on what is or is NOT being accomplished.

 Unfortunately, there’s no template for how a community bank SHOULD be organized, but with greater number and specialization of staff comes the potential for inefficiency and decentralization of responsibilities.
 Both of these can lead to larger marketing and sales campaigns that are disjointed and lack clear implementation.

-Further, Financial Institutions often grow based on the skill sets of existing employees.
+Further, Community-Based Financial Institutions often grow based on the skill sets of existing employees.
 They tend to promote from within, which is a great strategy for building a positive work culture, but this can lead to challenges in other areas.
 And CUs often don't hire from outside the institution unless someone leaves the organization.
 This can sometimes leave an institution with a lack of technical expertise in areas of innovation or change.

 It is essential that FIs periodically restructure staff based on skill sets, assessing areas of need and then filling those gaps, rather than simply letting departments grow and change over time via staff attrition.
 Departments that remain organized as they have always been for the sake of preserving the status quo is a dangerous habit, though one that is all too common.

 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.